Arlington High School (New York)

 Arlington High School is a public high school in the Arlington Central School District located in LaGrange, New York, United States, on Route 55.
+It was established in the early 1900s, and was granted the charter for a six-years school in 1926.
+Today, it is intended for students in grades 9–12, as part of the Arlington Central School District.
+It is one of the largest high schools in the state of NY and is attend by 3,000 students.

 History

 The school, although not the current building, has its origins in the early years of the Arlington Union Free School District Number 7, the district's name from 1900 to 1961.
 When the district was formed, there were only two school buildings.
 In 1900, only one year of high school work was offered.
 In 1922, it was expanded to two years; and in 1924, three years were offered.
 In 1926, Arlington High School was granted a charter as a six-year high school.
 Its first commencement was held in that year, with only nine students graduating.
-Since then, there have been an obvious increase in the school's population, almost a total of 4,000 students (2019-2020).
+Since then, there have been an obvious increase in the school's population, almost a total of 4,000 students (2019–2020).

+Attendance boundary

+The district's territory (of which, Arlington High is the sole comprehensive high school) covers substantial parts of the towns of: Beekman, La Grange, Pleasant Valley, Poughkeepsie, and Union Vale.
+The district also includes small parts of the following towns: East Fishkill, Hyde Park, Pawling, and Wappinger.

+Census-designated places (hamlets) within this district include Arlington, Freedom Plains, MacDonnell Heights, Pleasant Valley, Titusville, and Vassar College, as well as portions of Red Oaks Mill.
+Vassar maintains an apartment complex for faculty, which opened in 2023.

 Student life

 The Arlingtonian

 The Arlingtonian is the official school newspaper.
 The paper is entirely student-run, although it is faculty-advised.
 Although the paper focuses on school events and news, it also includes local news and information regarding fund-raising events.
 The Arlingtonian publishes bi-monthly while school is in session.
 The newspaper is distributed free to all students, as well as local stores.
 A home delivery option is also available.